 - Strong evidence from numerous independent and Government studies about rate capping imposed in NSW and the Northern Territory confirms caps led to a reduction in spending on community infrastructure

 - Following a three-year Northern Territory rate cap from 2008, a review by the NT Government found that it made councils overly reliant on grant funding

 - In NSW, where rate pegging was introduced in 1977, the NSW Treasury Corporation found that councils faced an infrastructure funding shortfall of $7.2 billion in 2012.

-Victorian councils are responsible for local roads and community infrastructure worth $91.2 billion.
+Victorian councils are responsible for local roads and community infrastructure worth over $102 billion.
 This includes roads, bridges, public libraries, sporting grounds and kindergartens.